Vigneshwaran1810/Simple-calculator/README.md

 # Simple-calculator

-Just a simple calculator app
+Just a simple calculator app.

 Used the geeks for geeks HTMl and CSS as boilerplate for this project.

-Used Math.js to compute the values [link](https://mathjs.org/)
+Used Math.js to compute the values [link](https://mathjs.org/).